YolandaXiao/AZtools/README.md

 Ensure that the paths specified in Globs.java match your system's environment.

 Change the port which is specified in AZtools/src/main/resources/application.properties.
 Default port is 8092.

+## Microservices Implementation

+To add in a new feature, create another package in `extraction` and create another instance variable in `Attributes.java` that is an instance of your new class.

+Initialize the variable in `Attribute.java`'s constructor and create another get method for the variable in `Attributes.java`.

 ## Contact